-Conclusion: PEC in sediment = $5.3 \text{ mg/kg}{\text{dw sed.}}$
+Conclusion: PEC in sediment = 5.3 mg/kg{dw sed}.

 The set of monitoring data relevant to this risk assessment are summarised in Table 6.
 The effluent and river data refer to representative EU monitoring studies and to samples collected downstream of (as)-STPs.
 Most of the data were used in the aquatic risk assessment carried out in the Netherlands (Feijtel et al., 1995b).
-Sludge and soil data refer to studies developed in the context of the terrestrial risk assessment in Europe (Jensen et al., submitted; Schowanek et al., 2007).
+Sludge and soil data refer to studies developed in the context of the terrestrial risk assessment in Europe (Jensen et al., 2007; Schowanek et al., 2007).